 The faculty for the twelve-week Furniture Intensive is drawn from among the following instructors.
 Additional faculty may be named as opening dates draw near.
 Please visit the instructors’ websites for more extensive views of their work.

 Mark Juliana left the world of high tech in 2007 to explore more meaningful work and graduated from our Nine-month Comprehensive in 2008.
 He returned to Ashland, OR, where he set up a workshop and began to teach locally.
-In 2011, Mark returned to the Center as a Studio Fellow and in August of that year he joined our staff, where he now serves as Facilities Manager and instructor.
+In 2011, Mark returned to the Center as a Fellow and, in August of that year, joined our staff, where he now serves as Facilities Manager and instructor.
 He is also the inventor of the EZtension bandsaw tension gauge, which he markets world-wide.
 Mark teaches one of our Basic Woodworking workshops, plus the CAD and CNC segments of the Comprehensive.

 Brian Reid is a 1995 honors graduate of England’s Parnham College, where he trained under John Makepeace.
 For many years he has divided his time between building furniture on commission and teaching at the Center.
 Brian’s work has been published in American Craft, Fine Woodworking, and Woodwork magazines and exhibited in galleries nationwide.
-He was designated a “Searchlight Artist” by the American Craft Council in 2007, received a prestigious Artist Award from the Boston Society of Arts and Crafts in 2012, and is Windgate Artist in Residence at SUNY Purchase for 2017, and was awarded a Maine Artist Fellowship in 2018.
-To see more of Brian’s work, go to brianreidfurniture.com.
+He was designated a “Searchlight Artist” by the American Craft Council in 2007, received an Artist Award from the Boston Society of Arts and Crafts in 2012, was the Windgate Artist-in-Residence at SUNY Purchase for 2017, and was awarded a Maine Artist Fellowship in 2018.
+To see more of Brian’s work, gp to brianreidfurniture.com.